-The War Lake ATK Monitoring program includes an inclusive approach to communication, which is fundamental in gaining and maintaining community support for ongoing monitoring activities.
-Communication activities in support of the program include community meetings, contributions to the community newsletter, and presentations and exchanges with the KHLP Board of Directors, Keeyask monitoring committees and between other Partner First Nations.
+The War Lake ATK Monitoring Program includes an inclusive approach to communication, which is fundamental in gaining and maintaining community support for ongoing monitoring activities.
+Communication activities in support of the program include community meetings, contributions to the community newsletter, and presentations and exchanges with the KHLP Board of Directors, Keeyask monitoring committees, and between other Partner First Nations.

-Monitoring activities require note taking, map marking, photography and GPS recordings that are included and reported in ATK Monitoring Trip Reports (see Appendices 1 and 2) and detailed Roundtable Meeting Notes shared with War Lake Chief and Council.
-Presentations, reports and articles are also prepared regularly for KHLP Board Meetings, Monitoring Advisory Committee Open Houses, Keeyask Cree Nation Community Workshops and other committees upon request.
+Monitoring activities require note taking, map marking, photography, and GPS recordings that are included and reported in ATK Monitoring Trip Reports and detailed Roundtable Meeting Notes shared with War Lake Chief and Council.
+Presentations, reports, and articles are also prepared regularly for KHLP Board Meetings, Monitoring Advisory Committee Open Houses, Keeyask Cree Nation Community Workshops, and other committees upon request.
 Additionally, overall program reports are prepared annually with summary information provided to Manitoba Hydro for their Year in Review report.

-Part of the responsibilities of the Keeyask Coordinator is to keep lines of communication open with War Lake Members by having a visible presence at the War Lake Band Office where she is available to answer questions about the AKT Monitoring Program, distribute reports upon request, and work with other staff, including the Julie Lindal School, the Health Director and Chief and Council, to maximize community participation in program events.
+Communication and reporting are part of the responsibilities of the ATK Coordinator.
+After five years in the position, War Lake's first ATK Coordinator left the position to pursue a separate employment opportunity.
+War Lake is seeking applicants to fill this position that is key to keeping lines of communication open with War Lake Members by having a visible presence at the War Lake Band Office.
+The ATK Coordinator's responsibilities include answering Members' questions about the program, distributing reports upon request, and working with other staff, including the Julie Lindal School, the Health Director, and Chief and Council, to maximize community participation in program events.